Sarah Noureddine

 Research Focus:

-Now, Noureddine is working on her PhD in Biomedical Sciences, having already completed her master’s degree through the program.
-She is currently conducting research centered on aging and age-related diseases.
+Noureddine earned her master's degree and PhD in Biomedical Sciences at UCF.
+She is currently conducting research centered on aging and age-related diseases as a postdoctoral scholar.
 “Aging is such a diverse field because it looks into many diseases impacted by age and explores preventative measures that can be accessible to all,” she says.
 Her goal is to help expand and contribute to preventative care so people may age healthier and improve the quality of life for the elderly.

-The decision to remain at UCF for her graduate studies was easy for Noureddine.
+The decision to remain at UCF as a postdoc was easy for the triple knight.
 “UCF feels like home to me because the institution embraces diversity and promotes individuality while also creating a unique community,” she says.
-The accomplishments of the College of Medicine were impressive, and she was excited to become a part of the innovative community.
+The accomplishments of the College of Medicine are impressive, and Noureddine was excited to remain a part of the innovative community.

 Noureddine appreciates the collaborative environment at UCF and is grateful for the kindness and availability of the faculty.
 Drs.
 Laurence von Kalm and Otto Phanstiel gave her the opportunity to volunteer in their labs as an undergraduate student under their guidance, which allowed her to succeed in research and motivated her to pursue a PhD.
-“My current faculty advisor and mentor, Dr. Michal Masternak, also deserves recognition for his direction and counsel thus far.
-I have had great pleasure in working in his lab and look forward to completing my PhD under his guidance,” she says.
+“My graduate faculty advisor and mentor, Dr. Michal Masternak, also deserves recognition for his direction and counsel.
+I had great pleasure in working in his lab and [appreciated] his guidance,” she says.

 “UCF has allowed me to broaden my professional network through the countless symposiums, scholarship opportunities, and clubs offered,” Noureddine says.
 Through these opportunities, she says UCF is aiding her in developing the academic and professional skills necessary for her dream career.

-Noureddine plans to seek a post-doctoral position before pursuing a career in research and development after graduating this fall.
-She hopes to continue making impactful discoveries and to make her family proud.
+Noureddine aims to build herself a career in research and development, through which she can continue her vital work.
+She hopes to continue making impactful discoveries and strives to make her family proud.

 Highlights: